 Chapter 4 The Law Of Armed Conflicts

 Chapter 5 The Interplay Between International Humanitarian Law And Human Rights Law

 Chapter 6 Conclusion

-Daniel Ivo Odon is an advisor on international law to the Brazilian Ministry of Human Rights before the Inter American Commission on Human Rights.
-He has also taught Theory of Law and Human Rights Law in several Brazilian universities.
+Daniel Ivo Odon is a legal advisor on human rights at the Brazilian Ministry of Women, Family and Human Rights.
+He has also taught Theory of Law and Human Rights Law at several Brazilian universities.